tslearn-team/tslearn/tslearn/docs/user_guide/matrix-profile.rst

 Matrix Profile
 ==============

-The Matrix Profile, :math:`MP`, is a new time series that can be calculated based on an input time series :math:`T` and a subsequence length :math:`m`. :math:`MP_i` corresponds to the minimal distance from the query subsequence :math:`T_{i\rightarrow i+m}` to :math:`T` [1]_.
-The region around query subsequence is not included when calculating the minimal distances, as these trivial matches would result in distances of :math:`0`.
+The Matrix Profile, :math:`MP`, is a new time series that can be calculated based on an input time series :math:`T` and a subsequence length :math:`m`. :math:`MP_i` corresponds to the minimal distance (excluding the distance segment itself) from the query subsequence :math:`T_{i\rightarrow i+m}` to :math:`T` [1]_.
 The Matrix Profile is closely related to the distance calculation used to transform time series into their shapelet-transform space, as illustrated below.

 .. figure:: ../_static/img/distance_matrix_profile.svg
     :width: 80%